Prayush-glitch/learning-python-from-scratch/README.md

 # learning-python-from-scratch
-i am new programmer and i am sharing my journey through here and i am starting my first programming language as a python hope i will make it
+<p>i am new programmer and i am sharing my journey through here and i am starting my first programming language as a python hope i will make it</p>